Restaurant

-A restaurant is a business that prepares and serves food and drinks to customers.
+A restaurant is a business that prepares and serves food and beverages to customers.
 Meals are generally served and eaten on the premises, but many restaurants also offer take-out and food delivery services.
-Restaurants vary greatly in appearance and offerings, including a wide variety of cuisines and service models ranging from inexpensive fast-food restaurants and cafeterias to mid-priced family restaurants, to high-priced luxury establishments.
+Restaurants vary greatly in appearance and offerings, featuring a wide variety of cuisines and service models — ranging from inexpensive fast-food restaurants and cafeterias to mid-priced family restaurants to high-priced luxury establishments.